wilsonmar/LoadRunner/gapi-lr-starter/README.md

 lr_eval_string("{BirthYYYYMMDD}").
 The input specification YYYYMMDD is needed because there are different formats for dates.

+* var d = new Date("July 21, 1983 01:15:00"); // defines the date object using JavaScript code.
-YYYYMMDD specifies a 4 digit year, 2 digit month, and 2 digit day of month.
+* YYYYMMDD specifies a 4 digit year, 2 digit month, and 2 digit day of month.

 ```
     web_js_run(